 Faber marks the centenary of the birth of one of our greatest writers, P. D. James

-Monday 3 August will mark what would have been the 100th birthday of P. D. James, whom Faber published for over fifty years following the publication of her first novel, Cover Her Face, in 1962.
+Monday 3 August 2020 marks what would have been the 100th birthday of P. D. James, whom Faber published for over fifty years following the publication of her first novel, Cover Her Face, in 1962.

 In celebration of this centenary, Faber will publish, for the first time in book form, her short story ‘The Part-Time Job’, which Editorial Director Angus Cargill described as ‘an ingenious, dark-treat of a story’: